Elijah E. Myers

-Elijah E. Myers (December 29, 1832 – March 5, 1909) was a leading architect of government buildings in the latter half of the 19th century, and the only architect to design the capitol buildings of three U.S. states, the Michigan State Capitol, the Texas State Capitol, and the Colorado State Capitol.
+Elijah E. Myers (December 29, 1832 – March 5, 1909) was an American architect of government buildings in the latter half of the 19th century, and the architect of three state capitols: the Michigan State Capitol, the Texas State Capitol, and the Colorado State Capitol.
 He also designed buildings in Mexico and Brazil.
-Myers' designs favored Victorian Gothic and Neo-Classical styles, but he worked in other styles as well.
+Myers favored Victorian Gothic and Neo-Classical styles, but he worked in other styles as well.

 Biography

 He was born on December 29, 1832, in Philadelphia, the second largest city in the country, at the time.
 Historians suggest Myers may have studied architecture under Samuel Sloan before serving in the Civil War.
 On March 24, 1860, Myers married Mary Haines, the daughter of a prominent businessman, John Haines.
 The Myers family raised five children.

 In 1863, Elijah and Mary decided to move westward, settling in Springfield, Illinois, where they lived for nine years.
-In 1872 they moved to Detroit while Myers was working on the Michigan State Capitol, where they remained.
+In 1872, they moved to Detroit while Myers was working on the Michigan State Capitol, where they remained.
 In 1881, he won the competition for the best design for the new Texas capitol in Austin.
 He was paid $12,000 USD ($289,000 in 2018) to be the project's architect, and the capitol cost $3,700,000 USD to build.
 Other examples of his work are the parliament buildings in Rio de Janeiro, the asylum building in Mexico City, as well as multiple courthouses, churches, hospitals, and city halls throughout the United States.

 Myers had conflicts with fellow architects, who he claimed stole his designs and sued, and sometimes his clients.
 He was fired from the Texas Capitol project in 1886 over complaints that he was not giving enough attention to the project, and his design was subsequently changed.
 He was also fired from the Colorado State Capitol project and the Howell Library project, apparently in disputes about money.

 In 1879, Myers sued Edwin May, the architect of a new Indiana State House, claiming that elements of design were stolen.
 Myers lost the lawsuit.

 In 1891, Myers applied for the position of Supervising Architect of the U.S. Treasury but another was chosen.

 During the Chicago World's Fair in 1893, Myers served on the Board of Examiners for the fair's buildings.

 Myers died at home in Detroit on March 5, 1909.
 The day following his death, his obituary was shown in The New York Times.
 The only known portrait of Myers hangs in the Elijah Myers room of the Michigan State Capitol.

 He was buried in Woodlawn Cemetery.
 His grave was unmarked until 2009, when funds were raised and a memorial erected by the Elijah E. Myers Memorial Commission.